zepgram/magento2-fast-vm/Readme.md

    * time_zone: set time zone (Europe/London)

 ### Mount
-* app directory: magento2 development must be provided in app directory, so mounting the entire project is not necessary according to documentation and best practice provided by magento.
-Furthermore, by mounting only this directory the virtual machine grants great performance indeed, generated files and static content are not shared between guest and host machine.
+* <b>app directory:</b> magento2 development must be provided in app directory, so mounting the entire project is not necessary according to documentation and best practice provided by magento.
+Furthermore, by mounting only this directory the virtual machine grants great performance: generated files and static content are not shared between guest and host machine.
-* root directory: if you wish to mount the entire project you can, but I highly recommend you to make NFS work.
+* <b>root directory:</b> if you wish to mount the entire project you can, but I highly recommend you to enable NFS option to improve performance between guest and host machine.

 ### NFS
 NFS mount option can be a problem when you reach the point to make it available for all operating system.<br>